 Python OpenCV Gaussian Blur Filtering

-Python OpenCV has several filtering techniques to perform smoothing operations on images, like - Gaussian Filtering, Median Filtering, Bilateral Filtering.
-Images can contain different types of noise, especially because of camera sensor.
+Python OpenCV has several filtering techniques to perform smoothing operations on images, like - Gaussian Filtering, Median Filtering, and Bilateral Filtering.
+Images can contain different types of noise, especially because of the camera sensor.
 These smoothing techniques are generally used to reduce noise, reduce detail, and so on.

-Here, we have used Gaussian Filter.
+Here, we have used the Gaussian filter.
 The Gaussian Filter is a low pass filter.
 The Gaussian smoothing (or blur) of an image removes the outlier pixels or the high-frequency components to reduce noise.
 It is likewise utilized as a preprocessing stage prior to applying our AI or deep learning models.

-The OpenCV Gaussian filtering provides cv2.GaussianBlur() method to blur an image by using Gaussian Kernel.
+The OpenCV Gaussian filtering provides the cv2.GaussianBlur() method to blur an image by using Gaussian Kernel.
 Each pixel in an image gets multiplied by Gaussian Kernel.
 It means, a Gaussian Kernel is a square array of pixels.

 Syntax of GaussianBlur()